feher/the-cubes-demo/README.txt

 - ObjectData :        Base class for data used by object instances.
  - CompassData :      Data used by Compass objects.
- - CompassLabelData : Data used by the axes labels of the compass.
  - GridData :         Data used by Grid objects.
+ - LabelData :        Data used by 2D "labels" (e.g. on the compass, the cursor).
  - TriangleMeshData : Data that describes triangle based meshes.
    - CubeData :       Data used by cube objects.
    - SphereData :     Data used by sphere objects.